Rayan-Hammouche/30-project-ideas/README.md

 # 30-project-ideas

-These are 50 project ideas beginners and advanced developper can do when they want to create project or are bored in their room alone like every programmer in earth.
+These are 50 project ideas beginners and advanced developper can do when they want to create project or are bored in their small room alone with a computer like every programmer on earth.